 The hardest thing to do when researching old legends, is the long tedious time spent in libraries and historic societies looking for clues.
-The internet is my friend… But while pouring over huge volumes sometimes you find just a tidbit of info, or while talking to like minded people someone says “hey did you hear about this?” and then BAM it all comes together.
+But while pouring over huge volumes sometimes you find just a tidbit of info, or while talking to like minded people someone says “hey did you hear about this?” and then BAM it all comes together.
 This just happened a few days ago…

 Over the years, I have been intrigued by the Laguna Salada (AKA Laguna Macuata) area of Mexico.
 Located just south of the border, in the Sonoran desert of Baja California near Mexicali.
 This lake is not as deep as the Salton Sea, it’s only 30 feet below sea level and hardly ever full.
 But at 37 miles long and 11 miles wide, it’s nearly the same size as the current Salton Sea.
 However, this lake does have a clear advantage, it may have at one time or another directly connected to headwaters of the Sea of Cortez.
 This would make it about seventy five miles closer than the Salton Sea.
 Could the Lost Ship legend really be about a ship in Mexico and not the US?
 It’s a good possibility.